Parish Matching Scholarship

 on the parish check identifying the student who is recommended to receive the scholarship

-by name and social security number.
-Checks should be sent to the Office of Financial
+by name and student ID number.
+Checks should be sent to the Office of Financial Aid.

 7. Scholarship funds given to UD by the parish regarding a recommended student cannot